Advertisement

 The availability of damaged parts

 If the repair shop needs to order parts from the manufacturer or a third-party supplier, it can take longer to complete the repair.
-This is especially true if the vehicle is older or the parts are not in stock at the time of repair.
+This is especially true if the vehicle is older or if the parts are not in stock at the time of repair.

 The workload of the repair shop